 Austrian, and International as Official Competition.
 Eligibility for each category will be determined by the festival based on the following criteria: Director’s nationality, film location, the language of the film, the nationality of casts’ and source of funding.

-Austrian film should submit in Austrian competition, but their film will be considered for all international awards of the festival too.
+*Austrian films should submit in Austrian competition, but their film will be considered for all international awards of the festival too.

 *Running time includes end credits should be under 20 minutes.

 The film must have been produced after January 1, 2019, for all competitions.
 The festival committee will determine the production date of your film based on the copyright year listed in the end credits.